82nd Annual Golden Globes® LIVE COVERAGE.

 Keshia Chanté

-Versatile, fearless, witty, successful, driven…there’s no shortage of superlatives that have been used to describe Keshia Chanté.
-And with good reason, since the multi-hyphenate star has been at the top of her game for more than 20 years racking up chart-topping hits, co-hosting #1 shows in Canada and the U.S., captivating audiences with dynamic stage and screen performances, lending her time and talent to charitable causes, repping world-class brands, running her own company – K.Chante Inc. and, most recently, adding selfcare product designer to her litany of talents.
+For more than 20 years, multi-hyphenate Keshia Chanté has been racking up chart-topping hits, co-hosting #1 shows in Canada and the U.S., captivating audiences with stage and screen performances, lending her time and talent to charitable causes, repping world-class brands, running her own company – K.Chante Inc. — and, most recently, adding selfcare product designer to her resume.

 Chanté recently won a Canadian Screen Award for Best TV Host.
-Never content to rest on her laurels, Keshia Chanté’s latest professional venture is deeply personal in nature, rooted in her lifelong experiences as a biracial woman whose hair journey has been an emotional rollercoaster filled with limited, toxic options for her signature tresses.
-With the skillful curation of her clean, luxury hair care brand KHAIR (pronounced CARE), Keshia Chanté will not only ensure that other women and girls don’t feel the sting of being excluded by brands whose products are not made with them in mind, she has solidified her distinction as a true creative tour-de-force.
+Her latest professional venture is deeply personal in nature, rooted in her lifelong experiences as a biracial woman whose hair journey has been an emotional rollercoaster filled with limited, toxic options for her tresses.
+With her luxury hair care brand KHAIR (pronounced CARE), Chanté is working to ensure that other women and girls don’t feel the sting of being excluded by brands whose products are not made with them in mind.